 Step 2: Apply for scholarships

 With all of the various kinds of scholarships available, there is something for just about everyone, and applying for scholarships is a great way to increase your chances of getting money for school.

-To get started with your scholarship search, visit tuitionfundingsources.com, a database with more than 7 million scholarships totaling more than $41 billion to help pay for college.
-Scholarships are available for any students who are planning for college, already in college or working toward a graduate degree.
+To get started with your scholarship search, visit Tuition Funding Sources, a database with more than 7 million scholarships totaling more than $41 billion to help pay for college.
+Applying for scholarships is something any student who is planning for college, already in college, or working toward a graduate degree can do.